Avient (NYSE:AVNT) Updates FY 2021 Earnings Guidance

 Avient (NYSE:AVNT) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share guidance of $3.000-$3.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.020.
 The company issued revenue guidance of $4.75 billion-$4.75 billion, compared to the consensus revenue estimate of $4.69 billion.

-Separately, Zacks Investment Research cut shares of Avient from a buy rating to a hold rating in a research note on Monday, October 4th.
-Two equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $54.44.
+Separately, Zacks Investment Research upgraded shares of Avient from a sell rating to a hold rating in a research note on Monday.
+Two research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Avient has an average rating of Buy and a consensus price target of $54.44.

-The business also recently declared a quarterly dividend, which will be paid on Friday, January 7th.
-Investors of record on Friday, December 17th will be issued a $0.237 dividend.
-This represents a $0.95 annualized dividend and a yield of 1.72%.
-The ex-dividend date is Thursday, December 16th.
-This is a positive change from Avient’s previous quarterly dividend of $0.21.
-Avient’s payout ratio is presently 49.13%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, January 7th.
+Shareholders of record on Friday, December 17th will be paid a dividend of $0.237 per share.
+This represents a $0.95 dividend on an annualized basis and a yield of 1.65%.
+This is an increase from Avient’s previous quarterly dividend of $0.21.
+The ex-dividend date of this dividend is Thursday, December 16th.
+Avient’s dividend payout ratio is 49.13%.

 About Avient